swathiraok/hello-world/README.md

 # hello-world
-this repo contains all the practice examples
+this repo contains all the practice examples for snapshot branch